patchamama/The-last-book-page/README.md

 ### `Asset.js`

 _Asset.js_ is a versatile and reusable component that is used throughout my app to display a loading spinner in a visually appealing way.
 With customizable props such as spinner, src, and message, the component can be easily adapted to suit different use cases and design requirements.
-When the spinner prop is set to true, the component displays a rotating Earth animation to indicate that content is being loaded.
 When the src prop is present, the component displays an image with customizable alt text provided by the message prop.
 When the message prop is present, the component displays a paragraph of text below the image.

 ### `Avatar.js`